Correlation in LoadRunner!

 Manual correlation is always preferred over automatic correlation due to the accuracy of this method.
 Following is the process to manually correlate dynamic values in VuGen,

-- Click on http view option where you will see the URL: www.gmail.com is highlighted if you have clicked on dsh and GALX parameter before navigating to tree view.
+Click on the HTTP view option where you will see the URL: www.gmail.com is highlighted if you have clicked on dsh and GALX parameter before navigating to the tree view.

-Once the dynamic values are correlated; you need to parameterize your test for user name and password for Gmail login.
-To ensure your scripts are working you can enable the run time viewer while play back as it would confirm your login with parameterized users.
+Once the dynamic values are correlated; you need to parameterize your test for the user name and password for the Gmail login.
+To ensure your scripts are working you can enable the run time viewer while playback as it would confirm your login with parameterized users.